-The type of microcode to be loaded.
-The VAX/VMS operating system defines the following values:
+ITYPE The type of microcode to be loaded.
+The VMS operating system defines the following values:

-system defines the following values.

 Value Meaning

 1 Multirequest mode; default value

 2 Dedicated A/D mode

 3 Dedicated D/A mode

-NUM nber to be appended to the logical name LPA11\$.
-The value is 0.
+default The number to be appended to the logical name LPA11\$.
+The default value is 0.
+Receives the completion status as follows:

-IND Receive s the completion status:

-1 = Mic rocode loaded successfully
+1 = Microcode loaded successfully nnn = VMS error code

-nnn = V AX/VMS error code
+nnn = V

-IERROR Provides additional error information.
-Receives the second longword of the I/O status block if SS\$CTRLERR.

-SS\$DEVCMDERR, or SS\$DEVREQERR is returned in IND.
+IERROR longwoi SS\$DE Provides additional error information.
+Receives the second longword of the I/O status block if SS\$CTRLERR, SS\$DEVCMDERR, or SS\$DEVREQERR is returned in IND.
+Otherwise, the contents of IERROR are undefined.